iainvdw/lucidian-tides/Sessions/14 - Ultimatum.md

 >
 > Ruidus made it worse.
 The Rose now lies at the bottom of Slumber Reef in dagger bay.
 Me and the other survivors marked it with a red buoy.
 For any future expedition to the wreck that hopes to find information about what happened; you will find only death.

-Everyone eventually gets some sleep and they all wake up the following morning.
-Mal suggests that, if they want to make their way back to Nicodranas, they could see if they can get aboard the Serpent’s Tide, pretend to have been aboard the whole time.
-Doloris sends a message to Captain Cassian to arrange a rendez-vouz.
+Everyone eventually gets some sleep and they all wake up the following morning. [[Mallory Calder|Mal]] suggests that, if they want to make their way back to Nicodranas, they could see if they can get aboard the Serpent’s Tide, pretend to have been aboard the whole time. [[Doloris]] sends a message to [[Captain Cassian Sariel de Rochefort|Captain Cassian]] to arrange a rendez-vouz.

 They set off aboard the Dragonfly, traveling towards where they roughly agreed to meet up with the Serpent’s Tide.
 The two ships meet in the night, the two captains greeting each other heartily.